500px/gunter/README.md

 ### .exec(taskname[, vars])

 The meat and potatoes.
-Executes a task.
+Executes a task.  `exec` is asynchronous, and will emit `command` events whenever a command is executed successfully, and `end` events whenever a task is completed.
+You should make use of the `emitter` object to capture these events.

 #### taskname